The Alternative 'Russia Scandal'

 In the face of repeated fact checks, the president's claims have not withstood scrutiny.
 The president's critics call it an effort to divert attention from Robert Mueller's investigation into possible collusion between the Trump campaign and Russia.

-But since the story keeps surfacing, and key Republicans are calling for hearings, here's a closer look.
+But since the story keeps surfacing and key Republicans are calling for hearings, here's a closer look.

 Claim: Clinton played a key role in helping Russia gain control of U.S. uranium supplies.